-The following private and publicExisting management arrangements for certain I Waipunahau (Lakes Horowhenua) and Waiwiri (Lake Papaitonga) would seem to operate quite effectively-:
+The following private and public management arrangements for Waipunahau (Lake Horowhenua) and Waiwiri (Lake Papaitonga) would seem to operate quite effectively:

 - Horowhenua Lake Domain Board and the Horowhenua Lake Trustees; and - Papaitonga Scenic Reserve, managed by DoC.

 Duplication of roles under the RMA may be inappropriate.